snap-stanford/snap-python-64/doc/source/reference/table.rst

       .. describe:: Group(GroupByAttrs, GroupAttrName, Ordered=True)

-         Groups rows according to the attributes specified by GroupByAttrs, a :class:`TStrV`.
+         Groups rows according to the attributes specified by GroupByAttrs, a :class:`TStr64V`.
          Result is stored in a new column of the table with name *GroupAttrName*.

       .. describe:: Intersection(PTable)